ros-industrial/ros2_i_training/workshop/source/_source/navigation/ROS2-Turtlebot.md

 $ ros2 service list
 ```

-You can as well check tf:
+You can as well check tf:s

 ```bash
 $ ros2 run tf2_ros tf2_monitor
 ```

-**Then you also can use keyboard or joystick as you control TurtleBot in simualtion to control real TurtleBot**
+**Then you also can use keyboard or joystick as you control TurtleBot in simulation to control real TurtleBot**